Azure-Samples/secrets-store-csi-with-aks-akv/README.md

 - Provision an AKS Cluster and an Azure KeyVault
 - Install the [Secrets Store CSI Driver and the Azure Keyvault Provider](https://azure.github.io/secrets-store-csi-driver-provider-azure/getting-started/installation/) using Helm
 - Deploy a [SecretProviderClass Object](https://azure.github.io/secrets-store-csi-driver-provider-azure/getting-started/usage/#create-your-own-secretproviderclass-object) using Helm
+- Sets the Key vault policy
+- Adds a secret named `test-secret` and set it's value to `test-secret-value`
-- Deploy a sample Go app to the AKS cluster using Helm.
+- Deploy a containerized sample Go app to the AKS cluster using Helm.
 The [deployment yaml is configured](Application\charts\sampleapp\templates\deployment.yaml) to use the Secrets Store CSI driver and reference the SecretProviderClass resource.

-While the [Azure Key Vault provider of the CSI driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/configurations/identity-access-modes/) offers 4 modes for accessing a KeyVault instance (Service Principal, Pod Identity, User-assigned Managed Identity, and System-assigned Managed Identity), this sample focused on using the `User-assigned Managed Identity`.
+The [Azure Key Vault provider of the CSI driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/configurations/identity-access-modes/) offers 4 modes for accessing a KeyVault instance (Service Principal, Pod Identity, User-assigned Managed Identity, and System-assigned Managed Identity), this sample focused on using the `User-assigned Managed Identity`.

 Here is the folder structure: